tothuhien/lsd2/README.md

 If you want to use the interface, type *./lsd2* without parameters in the terminal from the folder containing the executable file.
 Otherwise, type *./lsd2 parameters*  where the list of parameters can be obtained by *./lsd2 -h*.

-The input tree file is required and should be specified by option -i.
+The input tree file is required and should be specified by option __-i__.

-The input date file is necessary to estimate absolute dates and can be specified by option -d.
+The input date file is necessary to estimate absolute dates and can be specified by option __-d__.
-The input date file should contain the date of all tips and possiblly some internal nodes if known.
+The input date file should contain the date of most of the tips and possiblly some internal nodes if known.
 If some tip dates are missing, the program just uses the subtree containing all defined date tips & nodes for estimating the rate.
 The missing tip dates would be inferred at the end using the estimated rate & dates.
-In order to have unique solution, at least two nodes should have different given dates.
+In order to avoid undetermined problem, sufficient dates should be given.
 A tree where all tips having the same date and no further date information on internal nodes will not be able to infer absolute dates.
 In this case, you can estimate relative dates using options -a and -z to specify the root date and tip date.

-Option -c is recommended to take into account the temporal constraints (date of a node >= date of its ancestors).
+Option __-c is recommended__ to take into account the temporal constraints (date of a node >= date of its ancestors).
 It should be noticed that LSD2 always assumes an increasing-time order from root to tips, i.e the date of a node is smaller than that of its children.
 If your data has the reverse order, the simplest way is to take the negation of the input date, and take the negation again of the output date to obtain your expected results.

+The program first __collapses__ all internal branches that are considered uninformative (<= 0.5/seqlength by default) and impose a constraint of __minimum branches lengths__ for the time scaled tree.
+These values could be manually specified via option -l (for uninformative branch length threshold), and options -u, -U (for minimum internal/external branches lengths of time scaled tree).

 Further options can be specified, see *./lsd2 -h* for more details.

 ## Input files format

 ### Input_tree_file